RakuyoKit/JSONPreview/README.md

 - [x] Support formatting and displaying JSON data.
 - [x] Support highlighting JSON data, and provide a variety of color and font configuration options.
 - [x] Provide **fold** and **expand** functions for `Array` and `Object`.
+- [x] Based on `UITextView`, you can copy any content in `JSONPreview`.

+- `JSONPreview` provides a limited and incomplete format check function, so this function is not provided as a main function.
+For details, please refer to: [Format check](#format_check)

 ## Usage